UT-IDDynamics/wepidemics/docs/entries/outbreaker2.md

 **data:**

- - Comparative full-length genome sequence analysis of 14 SARS coronavirus isolates and common mutations associated with putative origins of infection [Comparative full-length genome sequence analysis of 14 SARS coronavirus isolates and common mutations associated with putative origins of infection](https://doi.org/10.1016/S0140-6736(03)13414-9)
+ - Comparative full-length genome sequence analysis of 14 SARS coronavirus isolates and common mutations associated with putative origins of infection [**(link)**](https://doi.org/10.1016/S0140-6736(03)13414-9)
- - Mutational dynamics of the SARS coronavirus in cell culture and human populations isolated in 2003 [Mutational dynamics of the SARS coronavirus in cell culture and human populations isolated in 2003](https://bmcinfectdis.biomedcentral.com/articles/10.1186/1471-2334-4-32)
+ - Mutational dynamics of the SARS coronavirus in cell culture and human populations isolated in 2003 [**(link)**](https://bmcinfectdis.biomedcentral.com/articles/10.1186/1471-2334-4-32)

 ## Content